apacheignite/documentation/data-grid/binary-objects.md

   "title": "BinaryObject and CacheStore"
 }
 [/block]
 Setting `withKeepBinary()` on the cache API does not affect the way user objects are passed to a `CacheStore`.
 This is done on purpose because in most cases a single `CacheStore` implementation works either with deserialized classes, or with `BinaryObject` representation.
 To control the way objects are passed to the store, the `storeKeepBinary` flag on `CacheConfiguration` should be used.
-When this flag is set to `false`, deserialized values will be passed to the store, otherwise `BinaryObject`s will be used.
+When this flag is set to `false`, deserialized values will be passed to the store, otherwise `BinaryObject` representation will be used.

 Below is an example pseudo-code implementation of a store working with `BinaryObject`.
 [block:code]